benoitc/gunicorn/docs/source/settings.rst

 This option is provided because previous versions of gunicorn defaulted to this behaviour.

 Use with care and only if necessary.
-May be removed in a future version.
+Deprecated; scheduled for removal in 24.0.0

 .. versionadded:: 22.0.0